abdelrahmanmostafa7/movie-explorer/project-notes.md

 *About Page* it just some info about app

+*Top Pages*
+- [genre] is a placeholder for value in the URL
+- Top Rated or Pupilar  movie

 *SearchBar* (with autocomplete)
-*TrendBar*   Top Rated or Pupilar  movie

 *MovieCard Component*
   - Poster